Nicolas Hague

-Nicolas "Nic" Hague (born December 5, 1998) is a Canadian ice hockey defenceman for the Vegas Golden Knights of the National Hockey League (NHL).
-Hague was selected 34th overall by the Golden Knights in the 2017 NHL Entry Draft.
+Nicolas Hague (born December 5, 1998) is a Canadian ice hockey defenceman for the Nashville Predators of the National Hockey League (NHL).
+Hague was selected 34th overall by the Vegas Golden Knights in the 2017 NHL Entry Draft, with whom he won the Stanley Cup in 2023.

 Playing career

 Hague was drafted by the Mississauga Steelheads in the second round of the 2014 OHL Draft.
 Hague was later drafted 34th overall by the Vegas Golden Knights in the 2017 NHL Entry Draft.

-Hague signed a three year entry level contract with the Golden Knights on September 29, 2017, and attended their training camp before rejoining the Steelheads for the 2017–18 season.
+Hague signed a three-year entry-level contract with the Golden Knights on September 29, 2017, and attended their training camp before rejoining the Steelheads for the 2017–18 season.
 Following a 2017–18 season where Hague led his team in scoring and set a Steelhead single season record for defencemen (78 points), Hague was awarded the Max Kaminsky Trophy, which is awarded to the OHL's Most Outstanding Defenceman of the Year.
 On April 8, following the Steelheads elimination from the 2018 OHL Playoffs, the Golden Knights assigned him to their American Hockey League (AHL) affiliate, the Chicago Wolves.

 On January 21, 2020, Hague scored his first career NHL goal against the Boston Bruins on goaltender Jaroslav Halák.

+With the Golden Knights becoming known for aggressively trading draft picks and drafted players, Hague was notably the only player drafted by the organization to play in the 2023 Stanley Cup Finals.
+Hague scored a goal in the series-clinching Game 5 against the Florida Panthers to help the Golden Knights win the Stanley Cup.

+On June 30, 2025, Hague was traded to the Nashville Predators alongside a conditional third-round pick in 2027, in exchange for Jeremy Lauzon and Colton Sissons, subsequently signing a 4-year, $22 million extension with Nashville.